 Code of business conduct

 Our Code of Business Conduct is consistent with the Santa Fe DNA, our values of drive, quality, integrity and people, our beliefs underpinning the DNA, as well as our commitment to the United Nations Global Compact which Santa Fe has been a signatory of since 2010.
+We are also members of FIDI and adhere to the FIDI Anti-Trust Charter (copy is attached at Appendix A).

 We know that the success of Santa Fe depends directly on the behaviour of each employee.
 The Code guides the thinking and conduct of our employees so that we always do the right thing wherever we operate around the world.